hoavu-cs/aku-chess-engine/README.md

 This is a fun side project to test several searching algorithms; it's not an attempt at being super competitive (though that doesn't stop me from it stronger).
 There were certainly several silly bugs in the implementation and logic in the past.
-I'm also too lazy to write my own movegen at the moment.
+I'm also too lazy to write my own movegen at the moment; the plus side is the code is cleaner and can be adapted to other game by plugging in a different movegen api.

 To Play with the Engine in a GUI, you can use any UCI-compatible GUI such as CuteChess, PyChess, etc., and add the engine to the GUI program.